Early Life and Education

-Viktor Felixovich Vekselberg was born on April 14, 1957, in Drohobych, Ukrainian SSR (some sources say Lviv).
+Viktor Felixovich Vekselberg was born on April 14, 1957, in Drohobych, Ukrainian SSR (now Ukraine).
 His father was Ukrainian Jewish, and his mother was Russian.
-Vekselberg's family suffered during the Holocaust, with many relatives perishing.
-He graduated from the Moscow State University of Railway Engineering in 1979.
+He graduated from the Moscow State University of Railway Engineering with a Master of Science degree.

 Rise to Success